mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

         "
       }

-      # copies the prod.secret.exs file you keep sequestered on your build
+      # links the prod.secret.exs file you keep sequestered on your build
       # machine into the build directory.
       pre_erlang_get_and_update_deps() {
-        # copy it on the build host to the build directory when building
+        # link it on the build host to the build directory when building
         local _secret_config_file_on_build_host="/home/build/my-app_prod.secret.exs"
         if [ "$TARGET_MIX_ENV" = "prod" ]; then
           status "Linking '$_secret_config_file_on_build_host' to build config dir"